sannepetersvirtualgraphicdesigner/landing-page-vegan-yoghurt/README.md

-# landing-page-vegan-yoghurt
+# landing page about Vegan Yoghurt
-This landing page is for practice purposes (HTML/CSS/JavaScript fundamentals)
+This landing page is for practice purposes HTML/CSS/JavaScript fundamentals.